dmd-program/dmd-100/projects/co_making.md

 # Co-making

 For this project, you will work in a team to develop an open-license field guide.
 You must decide what the guide's "field" is what type of guidance you want to provide.
+Try to choose personal, unique, and playful content.

 ## Field Guide Features:
 Open License